AndreasBackx/spotifatius/README.md

 {"text":"Twenty One Pilots - Bounce Man","tooltip":"Scaled And Icy","class":["playing"]}
 ```

 From then on, this step will no longer be required.
+You can then add
+`spotifatius monitor` to your favourite bar, see [Bar Integration](#bar-integration).
+The first invocation of this command will start a server that is required by
+other commands.
+If there is already a server running, it will mirror the output
+from said server, this is useful if you want the monitoring to show on
+multiple displays.

 To toggle the liked state anywhere, use `toggle-liked`.

 ```shell
 $ spotifatius toggle-liked